 In 1996, a new facility was built to produce ready-cooked chicken products.

 In the 1990s, the cooperative set a goal of directly distributing its products to points of sale and began to establish branches and distribution centres throughout Greece.
-There are currently 15 branches.
+There are currently 15 such centres.
 The first branch opened in Thessaloniki.

 In 2000, a new feed mill was built with a capacity of 20 tonnes/hour, which was increased to 40 tonnes/hour in 2006.